-The following data were collected by the Behavioral Risk Factor Surveillance System (BRFSS) during 2005-2009 and represent non-institutionalized civilian women aged 18 years and older living in Georgia.
+The following data were collected by the Georgia Behavioral Risk Factor Surveillance System (BRFSS) in 2011 and represent non-institutionalized civilian women aged 18 years and older living in Georgia.

-Mammogram: The five-year weighted prevalence for women 40 years and older who ever had a mammogram is 91 percent.
-Sixty-two percent of Georgia women aged 40 and older reported having had a mammogram within the past year, while 77 percent reported having had a mammogram sometime within the past two years.
-Clinical Breast Exam (CBE): The five-year weighted prevalence for women who ever had a CBE is 92 percent.
-Among women younger than 40, 85 percent reported that their last CBE was within the past three years.
+- Mammogram: Among Georgia women 40 years and older, 92 percent have ever had a mammogram.
+Sixty-four percent of Georgia women aged 40 and older reported having had a mammogram within the past year, while 81 percent reported having had a mammogram sometime within the past two years. - Clinical Breast Exam (CBE): Among Georgia women 18 years and older, 89 percent have ever had a CBE.
+Among women younger than 40, 80 percent reported that their last CBE was within the past three years.
 Of women aged 40 and older, 67 percent reported that their last CBE was within the past year.